taliyahwebb/curses/README.md

 ### Whisper STT
 If you want to use the STT module [Whisper](#whisper) you will need a Vulkan ready graphics driver installed.

-- NixOS: if you are using a recent NixOS version and have a graphical user environment enabled, it will likely ✨just work✨ if your hardware supports Vulkan.
+- NixOS: if you are using a recent NixOS version and have a graphical user environment enabled, it will likely ✨just work✨ if your hardware supports Vulkan
 - Other Linux: check your distributions documentation or see [Arch Linux Wiki](https://wiki.archlinux.org/title/Vulkan) for more information
 - Windows: having up to date Graphics drivers should suffice if the hardware supports it